The Evidence on: Due Dates

 - 90% gave birth by 40 weeks and zero days after ovulation

 Women who had embryos that took longer to implant were more likely to have longer pregnancies.
 Also, women who had a specific sort of hormonal reaction right after getting pregnant (a late rise in progesterone) had a pregnancy that was 12 days shorter, on average.

 So is the traditional “due date” really your due date?

-Based on best evidence, there is no such thing as an exact “due date,” and the estimated due date of 40 weeks is not accurate.
-Instead, it would be more appropriate to say that there is a normal range of time in which most women give birth.
-About half of all women will go into labor on their own by 40 weeks and 5 days (for first-time mothers) or 40 weeks and 3 days (for mothers who have given birth before).
+Based on the best evidence, there is no such thing as an exact “due date,” and the estimated due date of 40 weeks is not accurate.
+Instead, it would be more appropriate to say that there is a normal range of time in which most people give birth.
+About half of all pregnant people will go into labor on their own by 40 weeks and 5 days (for first-time mothers) or 40 weeks and 3 days (for mothers who have given birth before).
 The other half will not.
-If women are worried about experiencing pressure from their friends to give birth by a certain time point, they may want to tell family and friends that they have a “guess date” or a “guess month,” and refrain from sharing any specific estimated due date.

 Are there some things that can make your pregnancy longer?

-By far, the most important predictor of a longer pregnancy is a family history of long pregnancies—including your own personal history, your mother and sisters’ history, and your male partner’s family history (Jukic et al. 2013; Oberg et al. 2013; Mogren et al. 1999; Olesen, et al. 1999; Olesen et al. 2003)
+By far, the most important predictor of a longer pregnancy is a family history of long pregnancies— including your own personal history, your mother and sisters’ history, and your baby’s biological father’s family history (Jukic et al., 2013; Oberg et al., 2013; Mogren et al., 1999; Olesen, et al., 1999; Olesen et al., 2003).

 - If you’ve had a post-term birth before, you have 4.4 times the chance of having another post-term birth with the same partner